dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ---
-title: "Next Community Call 2020-11-04"
+title: "Next Community Call 2020-12-16"
 weight: 1
 type: "post"
 date: 2020-10-01
 ---

-Next call will be on Wednesday, November 4th, at 12 PM PST
+Next call will be on Wednesday, December 16th, at 12 PM PST

 ### Join the call